 Informed by the BETTER toolkit, the purpose of this skilled role is to work directly with patients to determine which cancer and chronic disease prevention and screening actions they are eligible to receive, and through a process involving shared decision-making and S.M.A.R.T. goal setting, develop a unique, personalized “Prevention Prescription” with each patient.

 The BETTER Institute is a not-for-profit organization that builds on the BETTER Prevention Practitioner Training Institute, which was funded by the Canadian Partnership Against Cancer (CPAC) for the period of 2018-2021.
 The Institute aims fulfill our mission of improving the health of Canadians through the scale and spread of The BETTER Program™ across Canada.

 The program is flexible and designed to meet the needs of a variety of primary care settings including solo practices, large multidisciplinary group practices, fee-for-service, salaried or alternative relationship plans, and rural or urban settings.
-As such, the BETTER model is well suited to address the cancer and chronic disease prevention needs of rural, remote, and Indigenous populations where primary care service resources may be limited and where having a Prevention Practitioner embedded in individual or group practices can increase the capacity to address the chronic conditions and associated lifestyle factors that are more prevalent in these communities.
+As such, the BETTER model is well suited to address the cancer and chronic disease prevention needs of rural, remote, and Indigenous populations where primary care service resources may be limited and having a Prevention Practitioner can increase the capacity to address chronic conditions and their associated risk factors.

 Ultimately, this initiative has the potential to improve the health of Canadians through the introduction of a new model of care that integrates cancer and chronic disease prevention and screening into diverse primary care settings throughout Canada.